hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 NN: Input -> FC -> ReLU -> FC -> Loss
 ```

+TODO: A simple CNN-based image classifier for CIFAR10 goes here?
+Need
+to shift to Keras at some point to reduce boilerplate code.

 #### A powerful CNN-based image classifier

 Now that we have the vocabulary to talk about CNNs in general, we turn